 dates to determine when to expect loan proceeds.

 All loan applicants are required to participate in an entrance interview on the web at www.studentsloans.com concerning their financial obligation as recipients of loan funds.

 Troy University acts as an agent holding miscellaneous scholarship funds from donors to be applied to the accounts of students.
 All transactions relating to a funds-held account must take place at the office of Student Financial Services.

 Troy University has partnered with BankMobile to disburse student refunds.
-Click here or the card above for more information.
+Click here.

 Students officially withdrawing prior to the start of a term will not be held liable for fees (other than non-refundable fees).
 Students withdrawing during the first week of the semester or term will be charged a $50.00 withdrawal fee.